CloveTwilight3/portfolio-web/README.md

 ## Repository Setup

 This portfolio is automatically generated from my GitHub repositories.
-It only displays original projects (not forks) and updates whenever I push new changes.
+It only displays original projects (not forks) and updates whenever I push new changes to them.

 ### Technical Implementation